 Consent for Burning: An act of burning is not criminal if both the insurer and the insured have agreed to the act.
 However, if both have not consented to the act, then the burning becomes an act of arson.

 It was accidental: Evidence proving that the damage was done without the knowledge of damaging or intending to damage would be greatly beneficially to your case.

 The damage was not done by fire or explosive: First-degree arson requires that the damage is done by fire or explosive.
 If there is proof that the property was not damaged by one of those ways, then you cannot be guilty of arson.
 However, you could still be guilty of another crime.

 The building or house was vacant: An act or arson will be committed whether or not the dwelling or structure was occupied.

 I was not the one to damage the property: You do not have to be the one who actually damages the property to be convicted of first-degree arson.
 If there is proof that you encouraged, hired, counseled, aided, caused, or advised another to damage the property that will be sufficient.

 A conviction for arson in any degree comes with significant consequences.
 You need legal assistance from the very beginning in order to have a chance at winning your case.
-The office of Lawson and Berry has over 50 combined years of criminal defense experience, and their attorneys are some of Georgia's best.
+The office of Lawson and Berry has over 50 combined years of criminal defense experience, and their First Degree Arson Lawyers in Georgia are top-rated.
 They are here to answer any questions you may have and to defend you to the best of their ability.
 Contact us today for a free case evaluation.
 Remember a charge is not the same as a conviction so do not give up on your case.